kailash-manasarovar/statement/docs/how-will-it-end/theories.md

 1. So she prays.
 A lot.
 And survives attempts at her murder again and again and again - see Jesus's instructions on this in the Gospels.
 1. The salmon-mousse security-service criminal gang replaces the lupins.
 1. They spend years lying to our heroine to try to convince her there is an investigation going on and that someone cares about the babies, children, and women being sedated, raped, and murdered at the altar of porn in Las Marinas.
-1. It's a lie.
+1. It's all lies!
 1. They're distracting her.
 They have no intention of bringing any criminals to justice.

 ### Auggie

-- In August 2024, the lupins sent [Auggie to Cauterets](../timeline/2024/august.md#ugly).
+- In August 2024, the lupins send [Auggie to Cauterets](../timeline/2024/august.md#ugly).
 - A few weeks later, the salmon mousses, or perhaps the good lupins, it's unclear who exactly, triggered [my memory of Auggie from 2001](../timeline/2001-to-2010/2001.md#amsterdam) with a picture of what I had seen in Amsterdam on the `@taruann` account who I thought on a loop was squirrel, then Trish, then Hazel, then mostly Hazel :).
-- Auggie believed the rogue lupins had offered him up - because the situation had started to become unstable for the criminals around that time - and so he defected to the salmon mousse side.
+- Auggie believed the rogue lupins had offered him up - because the situation had started to become unstable for the criminals around that time due to the help I was getting from the good lupins - and so he defected to the salmon mousse side.
 - I can say this for certain because [I saw him in Dublin in April 2026 with a mousse operative](../timeline/2026/april.md#i-see-auggie-augustus) and they were all over me like scabies at that time.
 - So, his mistake was that he defected to the same side essentially; thinking he was exercising vengeance.
 - Which means that he and everyone else really did believe the lie - that only a small group of salmon mousses were responsible for the original event and that the main salmon mousse teams were interested in prosecuting the criminals and stopping the murders, which they're not!